xiaofan2406/react-202/src/pages/pure-component.md

 - The shouldComponentUpdate is what PureComponent represents.
 - Shallow compare every property of the props and state
 - note the !==
+- when all props and state are primitive values. use `PureComponent`

 </Hidden>